 However, we sometimes fail to think as thoroughly about how to keep attendees engaged with our follow up.

 This one should be a no brainer.
 Hopefully, you at least send a thank you email to follow up with attendees, even if you don’t have an extensive strategy for your post-event messages.
-But what exactly should go into this email?

-You will want to get this email out quickly after the event.
+You want to get this email out quickly after the event.
 So, you may not have your fundraising totals finalized.
 That’s OK!
 You can try to wait a day or two.
 Or just provide your audience with an estimate for now.

-Include a message like, “Thank you for attending our gala and helping us raise over $1 million.”
+“Thank you for attending our gala and helping us raise over $1 million.”

-Let your audience know the event was a success.
+The idea is to let your audience know the event was a success.
 Then get back to them with the official total later.

 2. We hit our goal!